Marsupial Trouble

 Garlic possum repellent

-You will need 2 tablespoons chopped garlic and 1-litre hot water.
+You will need 2 tablespoons of chopped garlic and 1 litre of hot water.
 Mix the ingredients in a bowl and let it sit overnight.
-After that, strain it and pour it in a spray bottle.
-We recommend you to use it in the garden by spraying it on foliage that possums eat.
+After that, strain it and pour it into a spray bottle.
+We recommend you use it in the garden by spraying it on foliage that possums eat.
 Re-apply it two times per week or after rain, Of course, you can try using it inside, but you risk repelling your family too.

 Quassia chips repellent